WPBeginner

 Envira Gallery

-Envira Gallery is the best WordPress gallery plugin in the market.
+Envira Gallery is the best WordPress gallery plugin on the market.
 Apart from helping you create beautiful image galleries, Envira comes with tons of other features as well.
 One of these features is image protection.

-Now create a new image gallery with Envira Gallery.
+Now, create a new image gallery with Envira Gallery.
 If this is your first time, then take a look at how to easily create responsive image galleries in WordPress with Envira Gallery.

 2. Use Watermark on Your WordPress Images

 Watermarks seem to be working great for many stock photography websites.
-The obvious down side is that your photographs or images might not look the best.
+The obvious downside is that your photographs or images might not look the best.

 3. Disable Hotlinking of Images in WordPress

 Another common way to steal images from websites is by loading them from the original source.
-The image will load from your servers and will be displayed on third party websites without your permission.
+The image will load from your servers and will be displayed on third-party websites without your permission.

 This also increases your server load and bandwidth usage.

-Simply add this code to the .htaccess file in your WordPress site’s root directory.
+Simply add this code to the .htaccess file in your WordPress site’s root directory:

 #disable hotlinking of images with forbidden or custom image option